oven-sh/bun/docs/guides/test/happy-dom.md

 ---

-This module exports a "registrator" that will adds the mocked browser APIs to the global scope.
+This module exports a "registrator" that injects the mocked browser APIs to the global scope.

 ```ts#happydom.ts
 import { GlobalRegistrator } from "@happy-dom/global-registrator";